-Stage 3 - SEND - High level of support-
+• Stage 3 - High level of additional support -

-These children are not making adequate progress, despite having access to a differentiated curriculum and timely, targeted interventions.
-The school will seek the advice of other agencies.
+These children have not made adequate progress, despite having access to adapted curriculum and intervention and require further support.

-Stage 4 - Exceptional Support-

-These children will have an Education Health Care Plan or a Statement

-- Stage 1 No additional support Where children achieve the learning outcomes appropriate for their age and ability through inclusive, high quality first teaching.
-Those children who are achieving age appropriate learning outcomes, despite a disability or additional need, are identified as Stage 1 to ensure that staff are aware of this need. - Stage 2 Low level of additional support Where children are beginning to show some signs of additional needs.
-These children are not making adequate progress, despite having access to a differentiated curriculum.
-They may have additional needs but are not vet identified as SEN. These children will have access to time limited, planned interventions such as First class @number, COOL, additional phonics or booster sessions.
-They may also use a variety of resources to support their learning such as Numicon or word banks.
-If these timely interventions are successful then children will move back to Stage 1.
-For those children who still do not make the required progress it may be necessary to move to the next stage. - Stage 3 High Level of additional support Where children are not making adequate progress, despite having access to a differentiated curriculum and appropriate interventions.
-The school will (with parental permission) seek the advice of other agencies and professionals.
+The school (with parental permission) will seek the advice and assessment of other agencies.
 Following assessment, a decision will be made as to what support the child needs.
-It could include some sessions of 1:1 support.
-An IEP will be drawn up and the child will be described as SEND Support.
+It could include sessions of 1:1 support.
+An IEP or Thrive Plan will be drawn up and the child will be recorded as SEN Support on the census.
 Recommendations from external agencies will be implemented and records kept to show what strategies have been used.

 Some children who are considered to be at stage 3 may be making the required progress, however they need a higher level of support in order to meet their SEMH needs in order for them to sustain this progress.
 School will work with outside agencies and parents to monitor and support their changing needs and development.
 These children may have a diagnosis such as ADHD, high functioning autism or sensory processing needs.
+Positive Handling Plans may be in place for individuals.
+They may also have medical needs that impact on learning.

-Children who are on Stage 3 may have an Individual Education Plan (IEP), Individual Behaviour Plan (IBP) or Individualised Plan (IP).
+Children who are on Stage 3, who do not have a Thrive plan, may have an Individual Education Plan (IEP).
 This will be produced in collaboration with the child, the parent, the teacher and any other adults involved in the support of the child in school.
-An IEP or IBP plan will include:
+An IEP will include:

-- Three or four short term targets or goals set for the child; - The way the child will recognise their success; - The teaching strategy to be used; - When the plan is to be reviewed; - Outcomes (these will be recorded when the plan is reviewed or as they are achieved) - Evidence that the child and the parent have read and understood the plan.
+- Two, three or four short term targets or goals set for the child; - The way the child will recognise their success; - The teaching strategies to be used; - When the plan is to be reviewed; - Outcomes (these will be recorded when the plan is reviewed or as they are achieved) - Evidence that the parents have read and understood the plan.